When hiring a builder it's important to find someone you can trust. We've put these tips together to help you find a reliable builder.

 - Invoices are usually issued on a monthly or quarterly basis depending upon the size of contractor or supplier

 - Check that the contractor has accident and personal liability insurance.
 If not, you may stand to be liable for any injuries or damage caused by your contractor

-- Take photographs of the property both before and after the work, this will give you a strong cause if you have a dispute with your contractor about workmanship or damage etc.
+- Take photographs of the property both before and after the work - this will give you a strong case if you have a dispute with your contractor about workmanship or damage etc.

 Before work starts

 Before work starts on site you will need to agree:

 - Hours of work

 - Access into and around the property (security,parking,deliveries, storage of materials, areas for workmen to access to be able to carry out the work)